 Some things to consider when choosing filtration and lighting for your aquarium include:

 - The type of fish you keep.
-Some fish are more sensitive to water quality than others, so it is essential to choose a filter and lighting to keep the water clean and clear.
+Some fish are more sensitive to water quality than others, so choosing a filter and lighting is essential to keep the water clean and clear.

 - The size of the aquarium.
 A large aquarium will need more filtration and lighting than a smaller one.